 Schedule 3, Line 2 - Credit for Child and Dependent Care Expenses

-- Note: If the care provider worked in the taxpayer’s home and the total amount paid was over $2,700 in 2024, determine if the taxpayer is required to file Schedule H, Household Employment Taxes.
-If this form is required, the return is out-of-scope.
+- Note: If the caregiver worked in the taxpayer’s home and was paid over $2,800 in 2025, determine if the taxpayer is required to file Schedule H, Household Employment Taxes (out-of-scope).

-- This credit is available if the taxpayer paid someone else, including an organization, to care for a qualifying person.
+- This credit can apply if the taxpayer paid someone else, including an organization, to care for a qualifying person.
 A qualifying person is:

-(2) A dependent or spouse, regardless of age, who could not care for him/herself
+(2) A dependent or spouse who could not care for him/herself, regardless of age

 AND (3) this was done so the taxpayer could work or look for work (the qualifying person, the one needing care, must have lived with the taxpayer for more than half the year).

-- Note: In the year that a child turns 13, these expenses are allowable only for the part of the year before their 13th birthday.
+- In the year a child turns 13, include only expenses for the part of the year before their 13th birthday.

-- Expenses for care do not include amounts that the taxpayer paid for food, lodging, clothing, education, and/or entertainment.
-However, the taxpayer can include small amounts paid for these items if they are incidental to and cannot be separated from the cost of caring for the qualifying person.
+- Expenses for care don’t include amounts paid for food, lodging, clothing, education, and/or entertainment.
+However, the taxpayer can include small amounts paid for these items if they are incidental to and can’t be separated from the cost of caring for the qualifying person.

-- Note: TaxSlayer screens were completely redesigned for TY2023.
-See screen shots and instructions on Pub 4012 pages G-14 through G-16.
+- TaxSlayer screens were completely redesigned for TY2023.
+See screen shots and instructions on Pub 4012 pages G-14 to 16.

 - Go to the F2441 - Child and Dependent Care Credit Expenses page [Deductions > Credits Menu > Child Care Credit].